Video game addiction: Parental concerns

-According to ABC News, parents have many concerns about their children playing video games, including concerns about age appropriateness, the amount of time spent playing games, physical health, and aggressive behaviour.
+According to ABC News, parents have many concerns about their children playing video games, including concerns about age appropriateness, the amount of time spent playing games, physical health, and aggressive behavior.

 Governmental concerns

 The first video game to attract political controversy was the 1978 arcade game Space Invaders.
 In 1981, a political bill called the Control of Space Invaders (and other Electronic Games) Bill was drafted by British Labour Party MP George Foulkes in an attempt to ban the game for its "addictive properties" and for causing "deviancy".
 The bill was debated and only narrowly defeated in parliament by 114 votes to 94 votes.

 In August 2005, the government of the People's Republic of China, where more than 20 million people play online games, introduced an online gaming restriction limiting playing time to three hours, after which the player would be expelled from whichever game they were playing.
 In 2006, it relaxed the rule so only citizens under the age of 18 would face the limitation.
 Reports indicate underage gamers found ways to circumvent the measure.
 In July 2007, the rule was relaxed yet again.
 Internet games operating in China must require users identify themselves by resident identity numbers.
 After three hours, players under 18 are prompted to stop and "do suitable physical exercise".
 If they continue, their in-game points are "slashed in half".
 After five hours, all their points are automatically erased.

-In 2008 in the United States (US), one of the five Federal Communications Commission (FCC) Commissioners, Deborah Taylor Tate, stated that online gaming addiction was "one of the top reasons for college drop-outs".
-However, she did not mention a source for the statement nor identify its position in relation to other top reasons.

 In 2011, the South Korean government implemented a law, known as the Shutdown law or the Cinderella Law, which prohibits children under the age of 16 from playing online video games between the hours of 12:00 a.m. to 6:00 a.m.
 Later on, the law was amended and now children under the age of 16 can play after midnight if they have permission from their parents.
 In 2021, the South Korean government moved to abolish this law.